 Similarly, Semrush’s Social Media Tracker lets you track your competitors’ social media pages, monitor their growth and engagement levels, and review their top content.

-Get 1-month free trial to Semrush PRO (includes access to competitive research toolkit)
+Get 2-week free trial to Semrush PRO (includes access to competitive research toolkit)

 Ubersuggest: Competitor Analysis